latina-in-tech/latina-in-tech.github.io/CONTRIBUTING.md

 6. We will then review the code, and ensure that the CI system builds and runs your changes.
 7. We might ask for changes to the code style or feature depending to fulfill our guidelines and needs.
 8. If everything goes well, we will approve the change and merge it into the product.
-9. Once we will release a new version, we will of course mention you as contributor of the particular bugfix or feature 😉
+9. Once we will release a new version, we will of course mention you as a contributor of the particular bugfix or feature 😉

-If you are new to contributing to Open Source Projects on GitHub you might read through some articles in the web.
+If you are new to contributing to Open Source Projects on GitHub you might read through some articles on the web.
 The principle is usually always very similar, projects just might have different rules to follow.

 <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>
 <https://opensource.com/article/19/7/create-pull-request-github>